Movseeeeeees/Data_Structure/DataStructures/README.md

-# Vector Implementation in C++
+# Data Structures Implementation in C++

-This project implements a custom `Vector` class in C++ that mimics the behavior of the standard `std::vector` container.
-It includes features such as dynamic resizing, iterators, and various utility functions.
+This project implements custom data structures in C++, including a `Vector` and a `List`.
+These implementations mimic the behavior of standard C++ containers and include various utility functions.

 ## Features

+### Vector
 - **Dynamic Resizing**: Automatically adjusts capacity as elements are added or removed.
 - **Iterators**: Supports forward and reverse iterators.
 - **Utility Functions**: